- Resource Consumption- The level of resources needed or used by a society

 Ecological footprint at a global scale

 It is estimated that the current average bio-productive area required per person worldwide is 2.69 global hectares (gha).
-On the other hand, the global bio-capacity (i.e the ability of the resource to regenerate itself) is 1.78 gha per person as at 2015.
-This leaves a deficit of 0.91 global hectares p er person.
+On the other hand, the global bio-capacity (i.e the ability of the resource to regenerate itself) is 1.78 gha per person as of 2015.
+This leaves a deficit of 0.91 global hectares per person.

 According to the Global Footprint Network, it takes one year and four months to regenerate the resources that are used annually.
 The average ecological footprint for a person in the United States is 9.57 gha (the highest in the world), whilst Bangladesh has an ecological footprint of 0.5 global hectares.
 This implies that by United States consumption standards, the planet’s bio-capacity could only support 1.2 billion people.
 This shows a failing natural ecosystem.

 On the other hand, by Bangladeshi consumption standards, the earth could support 22 billion people.
 If the global population trend continues, the ecological footprint per person will reduce to 1.5 gha by 2050.
 Global ecological footprints went up by 70% of the earth’s planet capacity in 1961 to 120% in 1999.
-The following videos will help you to understand the concept of ecological footprint in a broader context:
+The YouTube video below will help you to understand the concept of ecological footprint in a broader context:

 Graph showing global ecological footprints per person (individual level).